How to Paint Furniture: An Instruction Guide for Beginners

 Because the Metallic Creams are water based they work great with the glaze, paint, and our top coats.
 If you are wanting to use wax as well, just remember “wax goes last”.
 Click here for more inspiration and instructions on how to work with Metallic Cream.

 How to Get a Crackled Finish on Your Painted Furniture

 Crackle Medium is a great way to get those wonderful surface cracks and give an aged, weathered effect or even just for a fun layered finish with different colors peeking through.
 You can use Crackle Medium all over or just in small areas to give it that bit of flair, the options are endless and it is so much fun to use and play around with!

-A little tip is if you paint it on thinly, your crackles will be small.
-If you apply the Crackle Medium thicker, it will give you bigger crackles!
+A little tip is if you paint it on thinly, your cracks will be small.
+If you apply the Crackle Medium thicker, it will give you bigger cracks!

 You can get more instruction, inspiration, and details over here on our Crackle Medium Tutorial.